nicolascb/nssh/README.md

-# nssh - An easy way to manage SSH config
+# nssh - An easy way to manage SSH connections in Linux

 Command line tool for manage ~/.ssh/config written in Go.